Make WordPress Core

 Severity: normal Version:

-Component: General Keywords: has-patch dev-feedback has-testing-info
+Component: General Keywords: has-patch dev-feedback has-test-info

 Focuses: administration Cc: